tape-testing/tape-run/README.md

-Then run this command using tape-run and [browserify](https://github.com/substack/browserify) and watch the magic happen as the TAP results stream in from a browser:
+Then run this command using tape-run and [browserify](https://github.com/substack/browserify) and watch the magic happen as the TAP results stream in from a browser (default: electron):

 ```bash
 $ browserify test/*.js | tape-run